INSTRUCTIONS FOR BIDDERS

 All Concept Notes must be submitted to the Sakchyam Programme office in Kathmandu, or at one of the Sakchyam Programme Regional Offices for the attention of the Challenge Fund Manager.
 Bidders will be advised within two weeks of the outcome of the Sakchyam Leadership decisions on concept notes.

 Bidders will then be given the opportunity to prepare and submit a full and detailed application.
 All applications must be submitted to the Challenge Fund Managers or Field Coordinators by the stated deadline, which will be approximately six weeks after notice from the Sakchyam Leadership that bidders have been invited to submit a Full Application.

 Bidding rounds – comprising concept note preparations, submission and approval followed by submission and approval of Full Applications – will take less than three months.
 The Fund Manager will make the deadline dates for submission of Full Applications known at the time of being invited to submit a Full Application.

 Concept Notes and Full Applications must be made on official Sakchyam Challenge Fund forms, available under the following URLs:

-All documentation must be submitted electronically to email@example.com by the deadline date.
-Early submission of draft Concept Notes and Full Applications are welcome, so that the Challenge Fund Managers can check in advance their completeness and give guidance to bidders.
+Concept Notes and Full Applications must be made on official Sakchyam Challenge Fund forms, available from the Sakchyam Programme Office in Kathmandu and Regional Offices, or downloadable from the official Sakchyam Programme website www.sakchyam.com.np.
+All documentation must be submitted on paper and electronically to email@example.com by the deadline date.
+Early submission of Full Applications and Concept Notes are welcome, so that the Challenge Fund Managers can check in advance their completeness and give guidance to bidders.